openhwgroup/cva6/README.md

 #### corev_apu
 Source code for the CVA6 APU, exclusive of the CVA6 core.
-An illustration of the COREV APU is below (see FPGA Emulation, below).
 There should be no sources in this directory used to build the CVA6 core.

 #### docs